-We are not talking about a quick work experience, tick-the-box CV approach.
-Having worked academically for most of their lives, we don’t think it is fair on young people to leave school and enter the workplace without support for the culture changes they will face.
+We are not talking about a quick work experience; tick the box, CV completed approach.
+Having worked academically for most of their lives, we don’t think it is fair on young people to leave school and enter the workplace without support for the culture change.

-Applied to any number of projects, ROUTES shows young people how generate, record and articulate their employability skills.
-They gain confidence and are able to communicate what they can do in a way that is meaningful to employers.
-ROUTES can be grafted onto any projects, identified by and already existing in schools, enabling students to gain experience of different, key ‘employability skills’.
+ROUTES formalises projects for young people to record and articulate their employability skills, gain confidence and communicate what they can do in a way that is meaningful to employers.
+Individual schools identify projects which already exist within the school, where students can gain experience of different ‘employability skills’.

-The HIVE’s current Routes Project is ‘Service to Others’.
+Our current Routes Project is ‘Service to Others’

-Our ‘Service to Others’ programme aims to engage young people with the whole community.
-The project is a positive fun-filled activity outside school which develops entrepreneurial skills and broadens awareness and empathy for the needs of others in their local community.
-We support the children to reach an informed understanding of what it means to be a responsible citizen.
-They become positive role models for others and make better choices for their future.
-The project is student led, supported by professionals and volunteers.
+Our ‘Service to Others’ Programme aims to support vulnerable children by engaging them with the whole community.
+The project is a positive fun filled activity outside of school which will develop their entrepreneurial skills and broaden their awareness and empathy for the needs of others in their local community, We will support them to develop an informed understanding of what it means not just to be a responsible citizen but see themselves as positive role models and make better choices for their future.
+The project will be student lead, supported by professionals and volunteers.

-Our aims for the young people delivering ‘The Service to Others’ Programme are that they wil:
+Our aims for the young people delivering ‘The Service to Others’ Programme is that

-* become confident, self-assured and resilient members of society
+• They will become confident, self assured and resilient members of society

-* recognise and articulate how the skills they have acquired are transferable
+• recognise and articulate how the skills they have acquired are flexible

-* continue to focus effectively on the key areas of teamwork, communication, problem-solving, self-belief and self-management
+• continue to build on the key areas of Teamwork, Communication Problem solving, Self-belief and

-The project can be particularly effective when it targets young people who have been identified as vulnerable, or having low self-esteem and lacking confidence.
-Enabling them to become active change-makers in their community, building positive behaviour, nurtures their sense of well-being and develops lifelong resilience.
-The project aims to boost social mobility.
+We aim for our project to target young people, who have been identified as vulnerable, or have low self-esteem, lack confidence or may not feel valued.
+Enabling them to become active change makers in their community, building positive behaviour, nurture their sense of well-being, develop life skills.
+The project aims to give them lifelong resilience and social mobility.